rakhimov/scram/doc/fta_implementation.rst

 - Conditional

 .. note::
-    Top and intermediate events are gates of the acyclic fault tree.
+    Top and intermediate events are gates of an acyclic fault tree.

 Representation of INHIBIT, Undeveloped, and Conditional
 =======================================================

-This gate and event types are not directly supported by the input format based on OpenPSA MEF.
-Indeed, these types are treated just like AND gate and Basic event respectively; therefore, the description of these types is supported through OpenPSA MEF "attribute" element for gates and events.
+These gate and event types are not directly supported by the input format based on OpenPSA MEF.
+Indeed, these types are treated just like AND gate and Basic event respectively; therefore, the description of these types can be given through OpenPSA MEF "attribute" element for gates and events.
-The attribute name "flavor" is used to indicated the different representation of the event as shown in the description bellow.
+The attribute name "flavor" is used to indicated the different representation of an event as shown in the description bellow.

 INHIBIT
 -------

-Add this XML line to AND gate description: :literal:`<attributes> <attribute name="flavor" value="inhibit"/> </attributes>`
+Add this XML line to AND gate description:
+:literal:`<attributes> <attribute name="flavor" value="inhibit"/> </attributes>`

 Undeveloped
 -----------

-Add this XML line to basic event description: :literal:`<attributes> <attribute name="flavor" value="undeveloped"/> </attributes>`
+Add this XML line to basic event description:
+:literal:`<attributes> <attribute name="flavor" value="undeveloped"/> </attributes>`

 Conditional
 -----------

-Add this XML line to basic event description: :literal:`<attributes> <attribute name="flavor" value="conditional"/> </attributes>`
+Add this XML line to basic event description:
+:literal:`<attributes> <attribute name="flavor" value="conditional"/> </attributes>`

 Algorithms to Generate Minimal Cut Sets